Animal welfare

 Download the forms to complete.
 Send your completed application forms to licensing@ambervalley.gov.uk or post to Licensing, Amber Valley Borough Council, Ripley, Derbyshire, DE5 3BT.

-You will be contacted once your application forms have been received, to pay the appropriate fee over the phone.
+You will be contacted once your application forms have been received, to pay the appropriate primary fee over the phone.

 Please note that until payment has been received, your application is not valid.

 The council will aim to consider and provide you with a decision as to whether a licence is to be granted within 10 weeks of receipt of your completed, valid, application form.
+You will then be contacted via email for payment of the secondary fee.

 Licences issued